wikilab/wikilab-api/README.md

-wikilab-model
+wikilab-api
 =============

-The model layer of WikiLab
+The API layer of WikiLab

 Install
 -------

-    npm install wikilab-model
+    npm install wikilab-api